You ever wonder how often should 4C hair be washed?

 So let’s talk about some proper guidelines for evaluating your "how often to wash 4C" situation.

 When I find “best practices” for 4C hair regimens, I like to turn to dedicated professionals.
-And that’s why I look for the advice of trichologists.
+And that’s why I look for the advice of trichologists. who can tell us how often should 4C hair be washed.

 These are certified hair and scalp specialists.
 Although I'll admit that they are expensive to hire for a consultation but I find interviews with them to help you learn the Science of Black hair, not just hearsay, old wive’s tales and speculation that gets thrown at you like a big bag of trash almost everywhere you go for 4C hair care advice.

-And when asked “how often should you wash 4c hair?”, most trichologists are quick to tell you to wash your scalp and 4C hair often and they warn that what happens when you don’t wash enough is that you create a growth-killing living environment for your natural hair.
+And when asked “how often should you wash 4c hair?”, most trichologists are quick to tell you to wash your scalp and 4C hair often and they warn that what happens when you don’t wash enough is you create a growth-killing living environment for your natural hair.

 Typically, hair & scalp professionals recommend CORRECT CLEANSING TECHNIQUES be performed ATLEAST on a weekly basis, more if you can, and more is better than less.